Rob Jones (footballer, born 1971): Coaching career

 In October 2013 it was announced that Jones would be taking up a coaching role with Liverpool F.C.
 Academy, where his eldest son Declan is a trainee.

 Personal life

 Jones lives in Warrington, with his wife Sue and their three children.

 In 2012, he released his autobiography, titled Robbed.

 Since his retirement, Jones and his wife have built-up Kids Academy, a franchise-based business of children's nurseries across the UK, but now called Evolution Childcare which also now extends into the United Arab Emirates.
-On 3 September 2014 Rob and his wife were seen in Abu Dhabi promoting the nursery opened at Abu Dhabi airport by Etihad.